edwardsharp/wild_ai_adventure/docs/prompts.md

 ## Final Request

 - oop, outta tokenz. can you collect all the prompt questions i made in this thread and write them in a message? just a single text block. markdown format :)

+- can you write a message that i can send back to you in a new thread so we can pick back up quickly?